Sunday, January 21, 2024

 Under Pressure

-As a medium visual novels lack many ways to get the player to make split second actions and one of the few they do have is the Timed Choice.
+As a medium visual novels lack many ways to get the player to make split second decisions and one of the few they do have is the Timed Choice.
 These are as simple as they sound, the player is presented with a normal choice but must consider and act on it under the pressure of a time limit.
 Some games show the timer ticking down while others merely state that the clock is ticking leaving the player in dark about how much time is left.
 Both offer a precious avenue to apply stress in calculated amounts at the developer’s discretion and can be fine tuned through the spacing between Timed Choices or their narrative placement.
 Despite their utility they are a relatively infrequent inclusion due to the inherent issues of tone caused by stressing the player in visual novels aiming for a more relaxed or measured experience.
 However, the spread of genres making use of Timed Choices is wide with everything from horror to comedy putting its benefits into practice for vastly different effects.
 Let’s race against the clock and discover how the Timed Choice has been used in visual novels.

 Death Breathing Down Your Back

 Under pressure people are prone to making mistakes and Timed Choices can be used to deliberately cause this reaction for the player.
-This is especially effective when backed up by an atmosphere which is already placing a sense of dread and foreboding onto the player and as such horror loves this type of choice.
+This is especially effective when backed up by an atmosphere which already places a sense of dread and foreboding onto the player and as such horror loves this type of choice.
 Here it serves the purpose of making the threat of death posed to the characters seem more immediate as the player suddenly has to make choice in roughly the same time-frame as the people they are playing, putting them into the character’s shoes.
 It also acts as a way for the game to follow through on the promises of a gruesome ending implied in the existence of whatever monster or threat is stalking the halls and increase the likelihood of the player choosing the wrong option thus witnessing said demise.
 This helps create a sense of actual consequence to the choices and a fear of failure to reinforce the tension that horror feeds off.

 When every choice is a puzzle adding in a time limit creates tension

 Death Mark showcases this approach to Timed Choices very well throughout its entire length.
 The first feature to note is the relative sparsity of this type of choice as the game want to save their impact for key moments in order to not reduce the effectiveness of this tool or irritate the player who might feel hounded by the game.
-Alongside this is their connection to the monsters the protagonist faces, the majority of the Timed Choices focusing around his encounters with them and give a more direct feeling of their lethality and the odd set of rules each is governed by.
+Alongside this is their connection to the monsters the protagonist faces, the majority of the Timed Choices focusing around his encounters with them and give a more direct feeling to their lethality and the odd set of rules each is governed by.
 These choices form a short test to make sure the player has been paying attention to the clues about the monster which have been unveiled so far.
 This is an important role given the way the ‘boss fights’ against the monsters rely on the following of a proper series of actions the game has hinted at, meaning the Timed Choices tell the player that they should be paying attention for future events.

 Think Fast